braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/smart_tvs.md

 There are two changes required when integrating with Smart TVs:

 1. When downloading or importing the Web SDK, be sure to use the "core" bundle (available at https://js.appboycdn.com/web-sdk/x.y/braze.core.min.js, where x.y is the desired version).
-We recommend using the CDN version of our Web SDK, since the npm version is written in native ES modules whereas the CDN version is transpiled down to ES5.
-If you prefer to use the [npm version][6], ensure you are using a bundler such as webpack that will remove unused code and that the code is transpiled down to ES5.
+We recommend using the CDN version of our Web SDK, since the NPM version is written in native ES modules whereas the CDN version is transpiled down to ES5.
+If you prefer to use the [NPM version][6], ensure you are using a bundler such as webpack that will remove unused code and that the code is transpiled down to ES5.
 2. When initializing the Web SDK, you must set the `disablePushTokenMaintenance` and `manageServiceWorkerExternally` initialization options to `true`.

 ## Analytics